 Top Devices

-Since VIDIZMO is adaptable over a range of devices, viewers can choose which device they wish to view a video on, based on their convenience.
-A bar graph in the analytics represents which device – desktop, mobile or tablet – the video had the most views, impressions, completions and time played on.
-This would be helpful in optimizing the video for the most popular device.
+As part of EnterpriseTube's video analytics platform, users can see which device – desktop, mobile or tablet – the video had the most views, impressions, completions, and time played on.
+This can be helpful in optimizing the video for the most popular device.

 Number of embeds